JimboMahoney/CyTOF-Panel-Creator/README.md

 Provides the following functionality:

-- Default Template containing common contaminants, barcodes and Cell ID (Live/Dead, Ir)
+- Default template containing common contaminants, barcodes and Cell ID (Live/Dead, Ir).
-- Upload from Excel file.
+- Upload template from Excel file (file must have headers for columns and mass/element in first column; target/markers in second column).
 - Easy Add/Remove of Barcodes, Bead (EQ), Contaminants and Blank (M +/- 1) channels.
 - Lookup of isotope by mass or name.
 - Sorting of Panel by mass or name.